CustomTypeOne/LoopPatches/README.md

 <a href="/img/looppatches-loop-settings.svg"><img src="/img/looppatches-loop-settings.svg?raw=true" alt="Image showing the iOS settings screen before and after applying Settings.bundle" width="500"></a>

 Note: If you observe the settings screen as shown on the right side of the graphic above, this means you dragged the Settings Bundle into the correct location as described in the installation instructions.
-You must also perform the two `git apply` actions described below with no errors reported for the patches to actually be "connected".
+You must also perform the `git apply` action described below, where you copy and paste text into the appropriate terminal location, with no errors reported for the patches to actually be "connected" to these iOS settings.

 All settings can be enabled or disabled individually.
 Be certain that you enter appropriate values before enabling each.
 I am unable to test MMOL but will report here if anyone reports it works or does not work with mmol.

 ## To Apply

 Warning: Only apply LoopPatches to fresh a download of Loop-dev.
+If you have other customizations you wish to apply, those should be added after applying LoopPatches.

 For each link below - remember to control-click (or right click) so you can return to these instructions easily.